brianchotisunanta/Star-Wars-A-New-Wiki/README.md

 # Star-Wars-A-New-Wiki

 This is my Third (Final) Project at Redwood Code Academy.
-This is a full-stack application utilizing HTML, CSS, JavaScript, Bootstrap, jQuery and Angular.js on the front-end side, and Node.js on the back-end side.
+This is a full-stack application utilizing HTML, CSS, JavaScript, Bootstrap, jQuery and Angular.js on the front-end side, and Express.js and Node.js on the back-end side.
 I created a light version of a wikipedia containing Star Wars movies, characters, planets, and vehicles.

 ![swanw ss1](https://user-images.githubusercontent.com/24735848/32698840-b3a12bdc-c760-11e7-9a7e-ed6775efd618.png)
 ![swanw ss2](https://user-images.githubusercontent.com/24735848/32698841-b3b80104-c760-11e7-8ca0-123b0abc6387.png)